FlaviusPopescu/FlaviusPopescu.github.io/content/blog/2025-08-24-architecture-use-cases.md

 +++
-title = "Architecture Note: Use Cases in Modern Android" [taxonomies] tags = [ "android" ]
+title = "Architecture Note: Use Cases in Android" [taxonomies] tags = [ "android" ]
 +++

-In a layered app architecture there are two types of logic, separating _what_ the app should do from _how_ it should do it.
+A layered architecture separates business logic from UI logic, delineating _what_ the app should do from _how_ it should do it.

-The data layer contains the majority of the app's business logic, which provides the unique value and key differentiators for your app – it is the implementation of the product requirements for your application's data.
+The _data_ layer contains the majority of app business logic, which provides the unique value and key differentiators for your app – it is the implementation of product requirements for your application's data.

-The UI layer (_presentation_), consists of UI elements and UI state.
-The latter is derived from data entities provided by the data layer, _after_ any application business logic has been applied to it.
+The _presentation_ layer consists of UI elements and UI state.
+The latter is derived from data models, or entities, provided by the data layer.
+Sometimes, additional business logic is needed in order to determine what state the system should be in.

-What is the optional _domain_ layer then, and what purpose does it serve in a modern app architecture?
+What is the optional _domain_ layer then, and what purpose does it serve in a layered app architecture?

 <img src="/img/2025-08-24-android-architecture-use-cases.webp" />